TheeSweeney/blockchainNinja/sdk-and-chaincode/labs/1-SDK.md

 If a marble doesn't exist, it creates the marble object and converts it to JSON.
 It then saves the marble to state.
 You can then retrieve the marble with a query function.

-+ Invoke the function that adds your Marble
++ Right above the query that you just created, invoke the function that adds your marble.

-> The name of the invoke function can be found in `chaincode/marbles_chaincode.js`
+> The name of the invoke function and some example arguments can be found in `chaincode/marbles_chaincode.js`

 However, it seems that the invoke function that we have in our `chaincode-wrapper.ts` is not functioning properly.
-Something is missing.
+Something is missing, causing our marble not to be stored.

 > A fully functioning invoke function consists of the following:
 >  + Build request